MicrosoftDocs/Hololens/hololens/holographic-3d-viewer-beta.md

 - Reducing number of bones in rigged animation
 - Avoiding self-occlusion

 Double-sided rendering is supported in 3D Viewer Beta, although it's turned off by default for performance reasons.
-This can be turned on via the **Double Sided** button on the **Details** page.
+It can be turned on via the **Double Sided** button on the **Details** page.
 For best performance, avoid the need for double-sided rendering in your content.

 ### Validating your 3D model